-In stocks slang, a bag holder is an investor who owns shares that fell in price AND are unlikely to rebound anytime soon.
+In stocks slang, a “bag holder” is an investor who owns shares that fell in price and are unlikely to recover anytime soon.

 The term comes from the phrase “left holding the bag.”

 The suggestion here is that most traders managed to “escape” from the stock or cryptocurrency in time.
 The only people left behind are the unfortunate bag holders, who now have to wait around and hope that the price recovers.